 - Electrolysis – a fine electrode is inserted into each gland opening alongside the emerging hair.
 A current is applied to attempt to permanently destroy the hair follicle preventing regrowth of the distichia.
 Only those hairs present at the time of treatment can be identified and treated, so new hairs may emerge at a later date and cause irritation.
 The procedure can be repeated a number of times if necessary.

 - Cryotherapy – this technique can be useful when many hairs are present.
 A probe is applied to the inner surface of the eyelid in the region of the hair follicles and the eyelid is then frozen to destroy the hair follicles.
-This procedure may also need to be repeated, and has a similar success rate to electrolysis, however, the swelling immediately post-operatively is greater.
+This procedure may also need to be repeated.
+It has a similar success rate to electrolysis, although the swelling immediately post-operatively is greater.

 Surgical approaches are typically reserved for severe cases or those in which the above procedures have been unsuccessful.
 Techniques involve surgical dissection to permanently remove the hair follicles, or creation of outward turning of the eyelid margin in order to direct the hairs away from the surface of the eye.

-This image shows distichiasis in a Labrador retriever.
-The aberrant hairs emerge from the eyelid margin in both upper and lower eyelids
+Distichiasis in a Labrador retriever.
+The aberrant hairs emerge from the eyelid margin in both upper and lower eyelids.

 Ectopic cilia typically occur in young dogs.
 They tend to be extremely painful and often cause corneal ulcers, which can resolve between hair cycles (every 4-6 weeks).